 Since 1994, in love with local stories with a global impact.
-We have survived over the years only producing high end documentaries.
+We have survived over the years only by producing high end documentaries.
 Films that engage audiences all over the world.
 In an era where traditional media is in a deep crisis, the genre of documentaries is stronger and more needed than ever.
 We feel that energy from the daily emails, tweets and posts we receive.

 WG Film has extensive experience from working with films as a tool to create change.
-Films like Bananas!*, Burma Vj, Big Boys Gone Bananas!*, I bought a Rainforest and Bikes vs Cars have been used by many as tools to talk about the environment, climate, human rights, freedom of speech and city planning.
-Now our latest productions Dead Donkeys Fear No Hyenas and PUSH follow on that tradition.
+Films like Bananas!*, Burma VJ, Big Boys Gone Bananas!*, I Bought a Rainforest and Bikes vs Cars have been used by many as tools to talk about the environment, climate, human rights, freedom of speech and city planning.
+Now our latest productions Dead Donkeys Fear No Hyenas, PUSH and Jozi Gold follow in that tradition.

 Engagement with our community is a huge priority.
 Our work with outreach has become a critical component of our company.
 We have built up a community of over 50,000 people.
-By keeping our audience close, we get inspiration and energy back, something that is really needed in documentary “business” where money never is easy.
+By keeping our audience close, we get inspiration and energy back, something that is really needed in the documentary “business” where money never is easy.
 That’s why we also need you as a friend.
 ACT NOW.

-We are proud to have films selected to festivals like IDFA, Sundance, Berlinale, Cannes, Hot Docs, SXSW and CPH:DOX, but we are just as pleased with our films flying to hundreds of other cool festivals around the world.
+We are proud to have films that have been selected to festivals like IDFA, Sundance, Berlinale, Cannes, Hot Docs, SXSW and CPH:DOX, but we are just as pleased with our films flying to hundreds of other cool festivals around the world.
 In addition, theatrical releases, special screenings, broadcasts, DVD, VOD, Netflix, iTunes and all of our films on

 We’re on a mission, to create films that inspire change towards a better world.
 But we need your help to be able to keep spreading the word.
 Support our films by donating to our Paypal by pressing the button below.